Skip to main content

 The discovery phase

-Partnerships with the University of Birmingham and EA Technology enabled a sector-wide approach to achieving Net Zero emissions.
+Partnerships with the University of Birmingham and EA Technology enabled a sector-wide approach to achieving net zero emissions.

 Supported by a diverse working group, made up of Thames Water, UK Power Networks, Cadent Gas Limited, SGN, Gigaclear, Southwark Council and the Greater London Authority, and aided in delivery by GeoPlace, the project set out to determine how best to maximise the sector’s contribution, posing fundamental questions on sustainability, the use of resources, innovations, actions vs consequences and requirements for delivery of the following research areas: